How To Create Online Courses

 Page of the project

-If you are using a Tilda-made page as a lecture, you can specify the page title and description which will be displayed in the course and select the page from the project where the Members Area with the course is located.
+For a page, you can specify the page title and description which will be displayed in the course and select the page from the project where the Members Area with the course is located.

 Test